eclipse/paho.mqtt.python/migrations.md

 * Dropped some deprecated and no used argument or method.
 If you used them, you can just drop them.
 * Improved typing which resulted in few type change.
 It might no affect you, see below for detail.
 * Fixed connect_srv, which changed its signature.
+* Added new properties, which could conflict with sub-class

 ### Versioned the user callbacks